* * WARNING: ADULT CONTENT * *

 A piece of glass crunched beneath Hancock’s boot.

-She’d lost weight since she’d first appeared in Goodneighbor—clean, soft, well-fed, and wide-eyed but trying so damn hard not to let her fear show.
+She’d lost weight since she’d first appeared in Goodneighbor, clean, soft, well-fed, and wide-eyed but trying so damn hard not to let her fear show.
 Like an angel in road leathers.
 Hancock woulda coulda shoulda fucked her right then and there, on Finn’s warm corpse.
-She was harder now, but still had a helluva rack and a round ass that was totally wasted on MacCready.
+She was harder now, but still had a helluva rack and a round ass that was totally wasted on MacCready, who said, “What do you want me to do?”

 Fiona jockeyed onto his cock and started rocking.
 It was goddamn beautiful, but for fucks sake, MacCready, would it kill you to give her a reach-around?
 She eventually started touching herself, and Hancock did the same, furiously tugging his shit in the shadows.